YahooArchive/mojito/docs/dev_guide/topics/mojito_hosting_container_reqs.rst

 This chapter discusses the startup files needed to launch Mojito applications in a hosting environment.
-Because different versions of Mojito use different startup files, we will look
+Because different versions of Mojito use different startup files, you may need to modify or even remove certain startup files in your applications, so that they may be launched in hosting environments.
+We will look at what startup files are required for each version and provide the contents of the required files.

 .. _startup_reqs-v0.4.5: